 1. Conducting clinical trials required to gain marketing approval for the Cell Pouch System in countries that have a significant market opportunity.
-We developed our first therapeutic product for the treatment of insulin-dependent diabetes.
+We are developing our first therapeutic product for the treatment of insulin-dependent diabetes.
 Our first clinical trial, designed to demonstrate the proof of concept of the Cell Pouch and therapeutic cells in humans, was conducted in Canada.

-Based on the learnings of this first-in-human study, we designed a new clinical protocol for a second clinical study of the Cell Pouch system in the United States.
+With the encouraging findings of this first-in-human study, we designed a new clinical protocol and have initiated a clinical study of the Cell Pouch system in the United States at the University of Chicago.
 Sernova received US Food and Drug Administration (FDA) notice of allowance for its IND for this new clinical trial.
-Furthermore, the IRB (institutional ethics review board) of the University of Chicago cleared Sernova to begin this new Phase I/II (safety/efficacy) clinical study.
+The IRB (institutional review board) cleared Sernova to begin this new Phase I/II (safety/efficacy) clinical study.

 The trial is a Phase I/II prospective single-arm study of islets transplanted into patients with severe hypoglycemia unawareness implanted with the Cell Pouch prior to islet transplantation.
 The primary objective of the study is to demonstrate safety and tolerability of islet transplantation into the Cell Pouch.
 The secondary objective is to assess efficacy through a series of defined measures.
+Screening and enrollment of patients is ongoing.

-- 2. The Company is also developing a treatment that we believe could benefit the broader diabetes population using the Cell Pouch transplanted with locally immune protected cells from an unlimited source of cells such as glucose-responsive stem cell-derived cells or xenogeneic cells. - 3.
-The Company also has ongoing development in the following areas: - a.
-Ongoing development in other therapeutic indications including hemophilia and thyroid disease; - b.
+- 2. We are also developing a treatment that we believe could benefit the broader diabetes population using the Cell Pouch transplanted with locally immune protected cells from an unlimited source of cells such as glucose-responsive stem cell-derived cells or xenogeneic cells. - 3.
+We also have ongoing research and development activities related to our proprietary Cell Pouch in the following areas: - a.
+Additional therapeutic indications including hemophilia and postoperative hypothyroid disease; - b.
 Establishing sources of therapeutic cells for transplantation within our Cell Pouch, including, depending on the clinical application, autologous cells, allogeneic cells such as donor cells and stem cell-derived cells as well as xenogeneic cells that could be used to treat significant numbers of patients with these chronic diseases; - c.
-Researching complementary technologies which may improve the safety and efficacy of cells within the Cell Pouch, including local immune protection technologies such as microencapsulation; - d.
-Contract manufacturing and supply of the Cell Pouch and the processing and supply of therapeutic cells; - e.
+Complementary technologies which may improve the safety and efficacy of cells within the Cell Pouch, including local immune protection technologies such as microencapsulation; - d.
+Proprietary processing and supply of therapeutic cells; - e.
 Ongoing international development of our intellectual property portfolio and development of new and/or licensing of intellectual property; and, - f.
 Establishing partnerships with medical device and/or pharmaceutical companies as well as academic institutions for the development of our products.